Yet Another Powerful Goal Setting Model

 Start with the future environment in which you want to reach the target.

 This is a creative exercise; there are no limits!

 Choose the nicest offices or houses, in which you would love to work or live.

 If that is applicable in the context of your goal setting.

 Working towards a goal often implies making a change in one’s environment; it could involve bringing in an organizational specialist to rearrange an office environment in support of a mission or job, or it could be as simple as reorganizing furniture, adjusting the temperature or making ergonomic changes.

 The person(s) involved in helping you reach a goal fall into the “With Whom” section.

 We explored the five components to consider whenever setting a goal: Who, What, Why, How and When, Where and With Whom.

-Now it’s up to ou to use that information to set definitive goals.
+Now it’s up to you to use that Goal Setting Model information to set definitive goals.

 To your success!